Key takeaways

 1. Social engineering

-You’ve likely heard the term “social engineering” before in your own company’s security training.
-Social engineering is the process of manipulating an individual to obtain sensitive information or access.
+You’ve likely heard “social engineering” in your company’s security training.
+Social engineering is manipulating an individual to obtain sensitive information or access.

 As such, social engineering takes many different forms: